 The first men’s national team was formed in the early 1910s, and they consistently participated in the Eastern Championship Games.
 During the first 10 editions of the Eastern Championship Games, the Philippines won nine of the tournaments, only losing in 1921 to China.
 Basketball is still one of the most popular sports in the Philippines, and there are professional leagues, amateur leagues, and even an Olympic team.

 Today, Philippines legal basketball betting has become increasingly popular alongside the sport, and Filipinos can bet legally with licensed offshore sportsbooks or at domestic operator MegaSportsWorld (MSW).
-We encourage bettors to take advantage of the increased number of odds and lines that offshore books offer, as well as the convenience factor of being able to wager online, which MWS does not legally offer.
+We encourage bettors to take advantage of the increased number of odds and lines that offshore books offer, as well as the convenience factor of being able to wager online, which MWS does not allow.

 Is It Legal To Bet On Basketball In The Philippines?